SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 If you do not understand how the LLM, and other AI systems, are performing the computations then I guess you can be forgiven for imputing emergent capabilities to these system.
-My point is that the research people designed these systems to d all this stuff.
+My point is that the research people designed these systems to do all this stuff.
 So there never has been any emergence.
 The ai nerds have got it backwards.

 ### Genuine Emergence